Sports in New Jersey: Major League professional sports

 Meadowlands Sports Complex.
 At completion, with a construction cost of approximately $1.6 billion, the venue is the most expensive stadium ever built.
 On February 2, 2014, MetLife Stadium was the host venue for Super Bowl XLVIII.
 There have been multiple short lived attempts at starting a competing league to the NFL, with teams based in New Jersey.
 The New Jersey Generals played with the United States Football League at Giants Stadium for three seasons from 1982 until 1985 when the league went bankrupt after an antitrust lawsuit against the NFL.
 Two attempts by Vince McMahon at creating a competing league, both named the XFL, have been attempted in New Jersey.
 The first XFL league was created as a joint venture between World Wrestling Entertainment and NBC in 2001, had the New York/New Jersey Hitmen playing at Giants Stadium for the only season they played before the league folded.
 The New York/New Jersey Hitmen finished in third for the XFL Eastern Division for the season they played.
-In 2020, the New York Guardians of the newly revived XFL began playing at MetLife Stadium.
+In 2020, the New York Guardians of the newly revived XFL began played only two games at MetLife Stadium.
 After the XFL filed for Chapter 11 bankruptcy on April 13, 2020, citing the premature suspension of their season due to the COVID-19 pandemic, the New York Guardians ceased operations.
 The Guardians brand was later transferred to Orlando.

-The New York Red Bulls of Major League Soccer play in Red Bull Arena, a soccer-specific stadium located in Harrison immediately across the Passaic River from downtown Newark.
+The New York Red Bulls of Major League Soccer play in Sports Illustrated Stadium, a soccer-specific stadium located in Harrison immediately across the Passaic River from downtown Newark.
 The team was founded in 1994 as the Empire Soccer Club, and renamed to New York/New Jersey Metrostars in 1995 and played under this name until the acquisition of the team by Red Bull GmbH in 2006, where the team was renamed to the New York Red Bulls and dropped their association with New Jersey in the team's name.
-For the entire team's history, the team has always played in New Jersey, where Giants Stadium served as the team's home stadium, prior to the opening of Red Bull Arena in 2010.
-On July 27, 2011, Red Bull Arena hosted the 2011 MLS All-Star Game.
+For the entire team's history, the team has always played in New Jersey, where Giants Stadium served as the team's home stadium, prior to the opening of Sports Illustrated Stadium in 2010.
+On July 27, 2011, Sports Illustrated Stadium hosted the 2011 MLS All-Star Game.